 Time signature – an indication of rhythm following a clef, generally expressed as a fraction with the denominator defining the beat as a division of a whole note and the numerator giving the number of beats in each bar.

-Tone – the level of equalization set by a tone control on a guitar or amplifier.
+Tone – a steady sound characterized by its duration, pitch, loudness, and quality; the level of equalization set by a tone control on a guitar or amplifier.

 Transistors – a semiconductor device used to amplify or switch electronic signals and electrical power.

 Translation – how your music mix sounds through different speakers.

 Treble – tones of high frequency range, and the counterpart to bass sound.

 Tremolo – a wavering effect in a musical tone, typically produced by rapid repetition of a note, or sometimes by rapid repeated variation in the pitch of a note or by sounding two notes of slightly different pitches to produce prominent overtones.